Posts Tagged ‘Stereo’

 From somewhere back in his long-ago

-Anyway, a few things.
-Dyson Ramones, getting good, really super good.
-Something of a springy spaghettio thing going on with his tricks, powerful backside heelflips and a kickflip backside 360 on flat, in a line, which for some reason seems way more impressive than when it’s done down a gap.
+I’ve been lagging on the new Stereo “Field Report” promo for a while here, but a few things.
+Dyson Ramones, getting good, something of a springy spaghettio thing going on with his tricks, powerful backside heelflips and a kickflip backside 360 on flat, in a line, which for some reason seems way more impressive than when it’s done down a gap.
 See also: Jesus Fernandez.

 Renaud has some clips and they’re all blazing of course (most in particular the opening backside flip over the Carroll rail) and Supa cracks this amazing fakie inward heelflip on a hip sort of a thing.
 Also well notable is Benny Fairfax, John Lupfer (who some have suggested could serve as a temporary stand-in for the Dirt) and the welcome return of prodigal agent Matt Rodriguez.